 1 Compressed oxidant-fuel gas mixtures manufacturing feasibility study Ref.
 1a Are there people designated as having responsibility for the formulation, review and approval of recipes?
 4.1, 4.3 1b Is there a system for approval of new recipes?
 4.1, 4.3 1c Formulation of compressed oxidant-fuel gas mixtures shall be approved by at least 1 authorized person other than the creator of the formulation (checker) 4.1, 4.3 1d Are approved formulations of compressed oxidant-fuel gas mixtures protected against unauthorized changes?
-4.1 1e Are data sources relevant to the oxidant-fuel formulation available to personnel creators and checkers of the formulation ?
-5.2. & appendices 1 to 7 1f Do the rules applied for creating complex oxidant-fuel gas mixtures taking into account the rules as required for: - Unstable gases 5.2 & appendix 4 Pressure influence on the flammability of certain halocarbons Oxidant other than oxygen and air More than one flammable gas and/or more than one inert gas 1g Has a study to avoid explosive mixtures or cylinder bursting during manufacturing been conducted for each formulation?
-5.2.2 1h Has a study to prevent condensation after manufacturing been conducted for each formulation?
-5.2.3 1i Does the mixture composition conform to the specified safety margins during filling?
+4.1 1e Are data sources relevant to the oxidant-fuel formulation available to personnel 5.2. & creators and checkers of the formulation ? appendices 1 to 7 1f Do the rules applied for creating complex oxidant-fuel gas mixtures taking into 5.2 & account the rules as required for: appendix 4 - Unstable gases - Pressure initiance on the hammability of certain halocarbons - Oxidant other than oxygen and an - More than one flammable gas and/or more than one inert gas 1α Has a study to avoid explosive mixtures or cylinder bursting during manufacturing 5.2.2 .9 been conducted for each formulation?
+0.2.2 1h Has a study to prevent condensation after manufacturing been conducted for each 5.2.3 formulation?
+1i Does the mixture composition conform to the specified safety margins during filling?
 5.2 1j Does the mixture composition conform to the safety margins with respect to the mixture accuracy?
 5.3 2 Compressed Oxidant-Fuel gas mixtures manufacturing equipment Ref.
-2a Is the manufacturing site approved for the manufacture of compressed oxidant- fuel gas mixtures by the technically company competent authority?
-6 2b Has a HAZOP been conducted on the complete gas mixing equipment considering as example systems to prevent back feed?
-6 considering as example systems to prevent back feed?
-Between flammables and oxidants Between inert and reactive gases 2c Has the equipment been designed to prevent simultaneous connection of 6.1, 6.2 & flammable and oxidant gases to the cylinder being filled?
-6.3 2d Are gas supplies clearly labelled to avoid operator confusion?
+2a Is the manufacturing site approved for the manufacture of compressed oxidant- 6 fuel gas mixtures by the technically company competent authority?
+26 Has a HAZOP been conducted on the complete gas mixing equipment 6 considering as example systems to prevent back feed? - Between flammables and oxidants Between inert and reactive gases 2c Has the equipment been designed to prevent simultaneous connection of 6.1, 6.2 & flammable and oxidant gases to the cylinder being filled?
+6.3 2d Are gas supplies clearly labeled to avoid operator confusion?
 6.1 2e Is a manifold purge and/or vacuum available?
 6.2, 6.3 & 8.3 2f Does the filling equipment prevent back-feed of gases into the supply gases?
 Is 6.2 & 6.3 the system being checked on a regular basis 2g Are appropriate adaptor control systems in use?
 Strict controls shall be in use for 4.1, 6.1 adaptors (such as RH to LH valve) enabling filling oxidizers into flammable cylinders.
 2i Are the gas filling system components compatible with the oxidants (in particular 6.1 high pressure oxygen) and to the flammable gases used?